 - In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
-(For more about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
 In some cases, you may be able to obtain a drug that is not on the Drug List.
-(For more information, please see Chapter 9.)
+(For more information, please see Chapter 9). - Prescription drugs covered by Pennsylvania Medical Assistance (Medicaid) are not on the Drug List.
+Please contact Pennsylvania Medical Assistance (Medicaid) to determine what drug coverage may be available to you.
+(You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)